plaans/beluga/README.md

+**WARNING**: The code in this repository could very well be quite unpolished !

 # Experiments with the Beluga planning domain

 This repository is dedicated to experiments on the [**Beluga**](https://github.com/TUPLES-Trustworthy-AI/Beluga-AI-Challenge) planning domain, using the [**Unified Planning (UP)**](https://unified-planning.readthedocs.io/en/latest/) library and [**Aries**](https://github.com/plaans/aries/blob/master/planning/unified/plugin/README.md) planning engine.
 At the moment of writing, the versions of UP and Aries that are used are in-development versions, not yet part of their main branches.